 Estee Lauder Double Wear Maximum Cover Camouflage Makeup for Face and Body SPF 15

-Estee Laudeer's Double Wear foundation has long been a staple in many makeup kits because of its lightweight, natural, long-lasting finish that seems to cover just about everything without making it obvious.
-The Double Wear Maximum Cover Foundation takes that one step further, adding on more flawless coverage--so much that it can effortlessly cover everything from varicose veins to, yes, hyperpigmentation.
+Estee Lauder's Double Wear foundation has long been a staple in many makeup kits because of its lightweight, natural, long-lasting finish that seems to cover just about everything without making it obvious.
+The Double Wear Maximum Cover Foundation takes that one step further, adding on more flawless coverage, so much that it can effortlessly cover everything from varicose veins to, yes, hyperpigmentation.
 87% of reviewers on the Estee Lauder site would recommend this product to friends, and the overall rating is 4.3 out of 5.0 stars.
 Reviewers seem extremely enthusiastic about this foundation's ability to cover just about anything you could want it to.